 Since its inception in 1977, R.E.D.
 Center has continued to excel in its ability to provide fast, effective EMS and fire response to emergencies.
 When R.E.D.
-Center started, it was located in the Niles Fire Department.
-In 1981, it relocated to the basement of Glenview Fire Station 6.
+Center started, it was located in the Dempster Street station of the Niles Fire Department.
+In 1981, it relocated to the basement of Glenview Fire Station 6 on Glenview Road in downtown Glenview.
 With the addition of 911 systems in 1991, R.E.D.
 Center became a secondary Public Safety Answering Point (PSAP).
 A primary PSAP is usually a police station or other location where a 911 call is initially received.
 Those calls requiring fire department or EMS responses are immediately transferred to the secondary PSAP.
 This transfer process happens in approximately four seconds.

 R.E.D.
 Center has a professional staff of 20 full-time telecommunicators and two alarm-monitoring technicians.
 Administrative staff consists of four personnel.
 Information Technology and Geographic Information System services are received by R.E.D.
 Center by outside vendors under contracts.
 The dispatch office is staffed twenty-four hours a day, with a minimum of four telecommunicators per shift.
 These professionals are also certified in Emergency Medical Dispatch (E.M.D.).
 This allows the telecommunicators to provide key medical assistance in an emergency, including pre-arrival instructions for CPR, choking, & childbirth.
 The Illinois Department of Public Health recognized R.E.D.
 Center as the first dispatch center certified to perform E.M.D.
 There is a detailed quality assurance process to monitor E.M.D performance, and R.E.D Center continues to excel in this area.

 The high level of service provided to the fire departments and districts is due to the dedication to excellence of each of the R.E.D.
 Center staff members.
-Director James P. Clausen manages this staff of professionals.
-Director Clausen assumed the directorship in 2001 after serving twenty years as a member of the staff.
-Director Clausen was instrumental in the opening of the new facility in Northbrook.
+Executive Director Christopher Lienhardt manages this staff of professionals.
+Director Lienhardt assumed the directorship in 2017 after serving twenty years as a member of the staff.

 In addition to the responsibilities enumerated above, R.E.D.
 Center serves as the headquarters and divisional dispatching center for Division 3 of the Mutual Aid Box Alarm System (M.A.B.A.S.).
 Division 3 is made-up of seventeen fire departments in an area north of Chicago and immediately west of Lake Michigan.
 The purpose of M.A.B.A.S. is to provide the immediate assistance of equipment and trained personnel to any jurisdiction experiencing a large emergency or multiple simultaneous emergencies.
 Rapid responses under M.A.B.A.S. are accomplished using pre-arranged “box alarm” cards.
 The telecommunicators at R.E.D.
 Center will use these cards to dispatch the needed resources.
 All radio communications and additional requests are coordinated by R.E.D.
 Center.